demithetechie/100daysofcode/README.md

 # Day 15 - Intermediate🎉 - Local Development Environment Setup

-Using PyCharm.
+Using PyCharm:

 PyCharm has various features including:
-**Spell Check** - checks spell check of the words you are typing **More Space** - PyCharm allows for more files to code with.
+**Spell Check** - This spell checks the words you are typing, so that you don't have unneseccary spelling errors in your code.
+**More Space** - PyCharm allows for more files to code with.
 You can also split screen by right clicking on the file and pressing "Split to right" or "Split to left"
 **Built In Linter** - This picks out bits of code and lets you know if you are writing in the correct style of coding.
 PEP 8 is the style used in PyCharm.
 Helps you improve the way you code in python.
-**Local History** - This allows you to see changes to the code
+**Local History** - This allows you to see changes to the code.
+You can go back to the last 12 hours to figure out what you were coding beforehand.
+Use the show history tab to view local history
+**View Structure of code** - This allows you to see all the functions and variables declared in your code.
+You can use the structure pane to view how you code is organised.
+**Refactor** - Allows you to rename functions without changing every occurence of the function

 # Day 16 - Introduction to Object Oriented Programming